Bhagat Singh: Theatre

 Singh, Sukhdev and Rajguru have been the inspiration for a number of plays in India and Pakistan, that continue to attract crowds.

 Songs

 Although not written by Singh, the patriotic Hindustani songs, "Sarfaroshi Ki Tamanna" ("The desire to sacrifice") created by Bismil Azimabadi, and "Mera Rang De Basanti Chola" ("O Mother!
 Dye my robe the colour of spring") created by Ram Prasad Bismil, are largely associated with him and have been used in a number of related films.

 Other

 In 1968, a postage stamp was issued in India commemorating the 61st birth anniversary of Singh.
 A ₹5 coin commemorating him was released for circulation in 2012.
+A first-person shooter (FPS) based on the assassination of Saunders and following events titled Bhagat Singh: The Game was released in 2002, concurring with the spate of Hindi films on Singh that year, which was the first video game with 3D graphics and first FPS developed in India according to Scroll.in.